Let’s compare reading a story with climbing a mountain.

-READING A STORY CAN BE LIKENED to climbing a mountain.
-You start by getting familiar with your setting.
-Next you begin the long, steady climb, with all its zigs, zags, and pitfalls.
+Start by getting familiar with your setting.
+Next, begin the long, steady climb, with all its zigs, zags, and pitfalls.
 The most exciting moment comes as you finally arrive at the apex—and then you descend rapidly down the other side.
 Your journey ends with satisfaction when you reach the bottom.

-How can a writer take her readers on such an adventure?
-Follow a traditional format for telling a good story.
+How can a writer take readers on such an adventure?
+Follow a traditional format for storytelling through these five stages.

-Begin your story with a bit of background.
+Jump into the first of the storytelling stages with a bit of background for your tale.
 Here’s where you establish the setting, introduce the protagonist, and lay out some key details to provide context for the story.

 Conflict is crucial in a good story.
 The narrative begins to take shape when you introduce a conflict or obstacle.
 In storytelling, this is known as rising action, and there are several ways a writer can do this:

 Man against himself is an internal conflict that arises when the character struggles against his or her conscience.
 The character may be wrestling with a decision, dealing with a bad habit, or fighting a temptation, for example.

 Man against man is an external conflict between two characters.
 This conflict can be physical, such as a gunfight in the Old West, or it can be emotional, such as a false accusation by a trusted friend.

 Man against forces greater than himself is an external conflict in which the character struggles with forces beyond his control.
 Examples include roaring rapids, a hurricane, a cholera epidemic, or an encounter with a fire-breathing dragon.